CellMigStandOrg/MIACME/README.md

 ## Overview

+This repository contains information about the reporting guideline for Minimum Information About Cell Migration Experiments (MIACME), developed as part of the Cell Migration Standardisation Organisation ([CMSO](http://cmso.science)).
 For an overview on MIACME, please read the [specification abstract](http://cmso.science/MIACME/v0.3/#abstract).

 ## License